 ClosureTurf estimated to save $6 Million in Installation and Maintenance Costs and $40,000 Per Day in Water Treatment Costs Once Completed

-Atlanta, GA – July 2,2019– Watershed Geo announced today that its innovative engineered system, ClosureTurf, was chosen for the landfill closure method at the Mississippi Phosphates Corporation Site (MPC) in Pascagoula, MS, marking the first time an engineered geosynthetic turf cover system will be used for a public Superfund site.
+Atlanta, GA – July 2,2019– Watershed Geo announced today that its innovative engineered system, ClosureTurf, was chosen for the landfill closure method at the Mississippi Phosphates Corporation Site (MPC) in Pascagoula, MS, marking the first time an engineered geosynthetic turf cover system will be used for an EPA Superfund site.

-Designed and patented by Watershed Geo, ClosureTurf is a RCRA Subtitle D, brownfield, and industrial landfill closure system designed to address the environmental and performance failures of traditional vegetated landfill closures.
-ClosureTurf is comprised of a structured geomembrane, an engineered turf, and a specified infill.
+Designed and patented by Watershed Geo, ClosureTurf has been used on RCRA Subtitle D hazardous waste, brownfield, and industrial landfill closure systems.
+The system was specifically designed to address the environmental and performance failures of traditional vegetated landfill closures.
+ClosureTurf is comprised of a structured geomembrane, an engineered turf and a specified infill.
 EPA chose the system because of its proven ability to handle large waste settlements, lower infiltration rates (compared to prescriptive membrane/vegetative covers) and significantly lower maintenance costs for the taxpayer.

 At the MPC Site, ClosureTurf will be used to cover existing gypsum storage facilities by sequestering the contaminants from surrounding bayou and the Grand Bay Estuary Reserve.
 ClosureTurf will also provide clean, sediment-free runoff to the adjoining stormwater system and ultimately offsite discharge.
 The scope of the project includes 220 acres of total closure that will be completed in phases over a two-year period.
 Construction on phase one is now underway and all three phases are scheduled to be completed by 2021.

-“ClosureTurf is a proventechnology for over 70 closures across the US.
+“ClosureTurf is a proven technology for over 70 closures across the US.
 It is designed to solve the challenges associated with using soil and vegetation for landfill closure,” said Watershed Geo CEO Mike Ayers.
-“In addition to eliminating erosion, installing ClosureTurf at the Superfund Site in Pascagoula will save $6 million in project costs by eliminating the need to truck in dirt, yielding about an 80 percent reduction in carbon footprint while improving safety.
+“In addition to eliminating erosion, installing ClosureTurf at the Superfund Site in Pascagoula will save $6 million in project costs by eliminating the need to truck in dirt for the cover, yielding about an 80 percent reduction in carbon footprint while improving safety.
 A significant reduction of leachate and wastewater treatment costs will also be achieved,” he concluded.

 According to the EPA, two to four million gallons of wastewater are treated per day at this site, costing $1 million per month.
 The use of ClosureTurf will limit leachate and improve the cleanliness of stormwater runoff, ultimately reducing the state’s need to manage and store 500 million gallons of water by 98 percent.
 This will result in a savings of $40,000 per day in wastewater treatment once the project is completed.